dbechar/Audio-visual-search-task/README.md

-# Visual Search Task Using Natural Stimuli
+# Audiovisual Search Task Using Natural Stimuli

 We perform visual searches multiple times a day.
 Before leaving the house, for example, we might have to search for our keys.
 But how exactly do we know where to look?
 Research in the field of visual perception and search has mostly focused on understanding and examining unnatural, abstract